 - Vice-versa, running a 5V fan on 12V is probably going to burn it out.

 HOW ABOUT CPU & GRAPHICS CARD FANS?

-Now that we are done with the basic specs, let us walk through some considerations on choosing fans, and things to take note while installing them.
+Now that we are done with the basic specs – Let us walk through some considerations on choosing fans, and the things to take note of while installing.